CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/README.md

 # AI Security Resources Categorized

 This is a public repository of public laws, regulations, standards and so on that are related to cloud and AI security.
-Please note that many items will be mentioned in this repo but the actual data is not present due to licensing issues (e.g. the ISO standards).
+Please note that many items will be mentioned in this repo but the actual data is not present due to licensing issues (e.g. the ISO standards and IEEE documents).

 ## Categories and types of data: